 The Omberg offers numerous opportunities to discover its diverse nature on hikes or walks.

-600 m to 2000 m long are the nature trails "Omberg and Ice Age" and "Trees, Bushes and Forest", the beech forest trail and the orchid trail (hiking trail in the Ombergsliden nature reserve).
+600 m to 2000 m long are the nature trails "Omberg and the ice Age" and Skogsslingan (Forest loop, Trees and bushes), the beechwood forest trail and the Orchid trail (hiking trail in the Ombergsliden nature reserve).
 They are marked in colour and provided with information signs and boards.

 Ombergsleden and the orchid path in Ombergsliden are marked in orange.
 Unfortunately, orange markings can also be found in many other places on Omberg.
 This can easily be confusing.
 In this respect it is no mistake to use a map.
 UpplevVadstena.se provides access to online maps of all paths and trails.
 Each map is also available as pdf for printing.
 So you do not need to carry more than 5g of paper in your pocket.